Elizabeth Rowley: Communist Party of Canada Ontario leader and school trustee

-Leader of the Communist Party
+Leader of the Communist Party of Canada

-Rowley was elected Party Leader by the Communist Party of Canada's Central Committee at a meeting in Toronto on January 30–31, 2016.
-The change of leadership followed the retirement of Miguel Figueroa, who stepped down for health reasons after serving in the office for 23 years.
+Rowley was elected Party Leader by the Communist Party of Canada's Central Committee at a meeting in Toronto on January 30, 2016.
+The change of leadership followed the retirement of Miguel Figueroa, who resigned after serving in the office for 23 years.
 Although not the first woman to serve in the Communist Party of Canada's leadership, she is the first female leader of the Communist Party of Canada.
 In the spring of 2016 Rowley launched a 15-city tour of Canada, speaking to members and supporters of the Communist Party of Canada about the Party's upcoming 38th Central Convention and the CPC's campaign against the Trans Pacific Partnership.

 Personal life

-In 1981 Rowley married a steelworker, in the middle of the 125 day-long Hamilton Stelco strike.
-She is the mother of two adult children.
-In her spare time, Rowley enjoys gardening at her home in East York, Toronto.
+In 1981 Rowley married a steelworker during the 125-day-long Hamilton Stelco strike.
+She has two adult children.
+She lives in East York, Toronto.